-The hysteroscope is a thin, lighted tube that’s inserted through the vagina into your uterus.
+The hysteroscope is a thin, lighted tube inserted through the vagina into your uterus.
 This allows your doctor to examine the lining of your uterus and the openings of the fallopian tubes.

 If an abnormal condition is detected during a diagnostic hysteroscopy, your doctor may use small instruments inserted through the hysteroscope to correct it, avoiding the need for a second surgery.